What is Percocet?

 Percocet Addiction Withdrawal Symptoms

-For a person who is addicted to Percocet trying to stop the use of the drug usually results in withdrawal.
+For a person who struggles with an addiction to Percocet trying to stop the use of the drug usually results in withdrawal.
 The severity of withdrawal symptoms varies depending on the duration of use and dosage.
 The primary phase of Percocet Addiction Withdrawal typically lasts about one week for most people, but sometimes as long as two weeks.
 Symptoms of Percocet Addiction Withdrawal in the primary withdrawal phase include:

 - Runny nose